hhdinhgithub/Getting-and-Cleaning-Data-Project/CodeBook.md

     an activity label (Activity): WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING an identifier of the subject who carried out the experiment (Subject): 1, 3, 5, 6, 7, 8, 11, 14, 15, 16, 17, 19, 21, 22, 23, 25, 26, 27, 28, 29, 30
-    a 79-feature vector with time and frequency domain signal variables (numeric)